 In the Classroom

+In addition, the Student Environmental Initiatives Facilities Fee offers funding up to $100,000 for design and research projects.
 This fund is dedicated to projects across all academic departments that will benefit the university, with an emphasis on operational projects to be completed by Facilities Services or an outside firm as needed.

 Studying abroad allows students to have wonderful and challenging experiences that will allow them to grow both academically and personally and prepare them to address current and future environmental issues in today’s globalizing world.
 If you are interested in studying abroad with a focus on sustainability, please visit the study abroad website and use the sustainability filter under field of study in the program search.